Emotions and Cancer

 Some people see their cancer as a "wake-up call."
 They realize the importance of enjoying the little things in life.
 They go places they've never been.
 They finish projects they had started but put aside.
 They spend more time with friends and family.
 They mend broken relationships.

-It may be hard at first, but you can find joy in your life if you have cancer.
+It may be hard at first, but try to look for the joy in your life if you have cancer.
 Pay attention to the things you do each day that make you smile.
 They can be as simple as drinking a good cup of coffee, being with a child, or talking to a friend.

 You can also do things that are more special to you, like being in nature or praying in a place that has meaning for you.
-Or it could be playing a sport you love or cooking a good meal.
+Or it could be playing a game you love or cooking a good meal.
 Whatever you choose, embrace the things that bring you joy when you can.

 More Ways to Cope with Your Emotions

 People have found that when they express strong feelings like anger or sadness, they're more able to let go of them.
 Some sort out their feelings by talking to friends or family, other cancer survivors, a support group, or a counselor.
 But even if you prefer not to discuss your cancer with others, you can still sort out your feelings by thinking about them or writing them down.

 Some people believe that they got cancer because of something they did or did not do.
 But scientists don't know why one person gets cancer and one person doesn't.
 All bodies are different.
 Remember, cancer can happen to anyone.

 Many people say they want to have the freedom to give in to their feelings sometimes.
 As one woman said, “When it gets really bad, I just tell my family I'm having a bad cancer day and go upstairs and crawl into bed.”